aollin/racechrono-ble-diy-device/README.md

 1-n | Rest of the bytes are defined by the result type, see below

 #### Success
 Everything went well.

-Written only for command "Add complete".
+Only for command "Add complete".

 byte index | description
 ----------- | ----------------------------------